HEAT Social Responsibility: Impact

 Season of Giving Season of Giving

-$218,900 in renovations towards homes and community centers for Veterans through our Home Strong initiative.
+$231,630 in funding towards restorations, renovations, food assistance and more for homes and community centers for Veterans in South Florida through our Home Strong initiative.

 Over 4,800 children surprised with gifts during our annual hospital visits with HEAT players.